-The mission of the English as a Second Language (ESL) program is to give students whose native language is not English the academic English skills and cultural knowledge they need to complete a degree at a U.S. college where English is the principal language.
+The mission of the English as a Second Language (ESL) program is to give students the academic English skills and cultural knowledge they need to complete a degree at a U.S. college where English is the principal language.

 With only three levels, the ESL Program at CCM is an intensive and

 accelerated curriculum.
 A full-time student who begins at Level I can

 start taking major courses during the summer of their first year; students

 who place in Level III can begin their major within the first semester.
 The

 majority of classes in the ESL Program are taught by full-time faculty who

 hold at least a masterâ€™s degree in ESL, TESOL, or Applied Linguistics.